taylor-lane-eng/Taylor-lane-eng/README.md

 I am participating in the Hiring Our Heroes Corporate Fellowship Program (Cohort 27-1) and am seeking a SkillBridge opportunity beginning January 2027.
 I will be available for full-time employment beginning July 2027.

 I look forward to connecting with organizations seeking engineers who bring both technical depth and real-world operational experience to complex systems.
-Outside of engineering, I enjoy strength training, the outdoors, and spending time with my family.

 Thanks for stopping by!